open5e/open5e/source/classes/monk.rst

 ^^^^^^^^^^

-Beginning at 18th level, you can use your action to spend 4 ki points to become invisible for 1 minute.
+Beginning at 18th level, you can use your action to spend 4 ki points to become :ref:`srd:invisible` for 1 minute.
 During that time, you also have resistance to all damage but force damage.

 Additionally, you can spend 8 ki points to cast the *astral projection*